Tristan296/widgets-blog-web-app/README.md

 * if the user leaves the content field in their new post blank, they are prompted to enter text (the user is prevented from submitting blank content to the server)
 * the blog loads new content automatically every 10 seconds, allowing it to function more as a chatroom
+* if the application loads a blogpost with a null title, it gives it a default title
+* if the application loads a blogpost with null content, it displays a message indicating that the message was a blank post.

 It also includes four widgets integrated into the overall design.
 ## About our group: